jtang766/Moon/art/index.md

 comments: false
 ---

-##Thank you for your interest in my art
+##Thank you for your interest in my art and visiting my online portfolio.

-and visiting my online portfolio.
-My Art is my way of actualizing my creative ideas.
-I am always opened to feedback and love hearing other creative viewpoints.
+After a evening out, a fellow friend was surprised that I don’t showcase my art outside of Instagram.
+So here it is, a small modest gallery of crafty projects that I have done over the past few years.
+I hope that viewers can get a sense of my style.
+I am always opened to feedback and love hearing about other creative viewpoints.
 Please feel free to send me your honest opinion and any customization you may want.
-I am happy to connect with regards to a potential collaboration, old and new.
-I am honored to have the support of many family and friends in having my art put in use.
+Practicing creativity is not something I will stop doing and  I am honored to have the support of many family and friends in having my art put in use.

 Janice